-I recall one particular mention of the seemingly oversized rats in his books Rats, Lair, and Domain.
-The trilogy may have been inspired by a line in Dracula, but the description and size of the rodents came from the creatures he saw in the overrun areas of the East End of London in which he grew up.
+I recall one particular mention of the seemingly oversized rats in his books: Rats, Lair, and Domain.
+A line in Dracula may have inspired the trilogy, but the description and size of the rodents came from the creatures he saw in the overrun areas of the East End of London in which he grew up.
 Having seen ‘Rodents of Unusual Size’ (some readers will know where I borrowed that from and it’s not Herbert), I’m prepared to believe.
 Some can look bigger or at least match the size of small dogs.

-There’s also the issue of how much is too much?
-Yes, violence (and sex) can be gratuitous but I’ve also believed a writer should ‘write’ and not fear to show something as it is or would be.
+There’s also how much is too much?
+Yes, violence (and sex) can be gratuitous, but I’ve also believed a writer should ‘write’ and not fear showing something as it is or would be.
 Herbert wasn’t a writer who feared to call a ‘spade a spade’ and preferred to give an honest portrayal of any scene.
-Of course, his writing, which was ignored or even banned when first published is thought of as more commonplace now.
-Books and films deemed once to be adult viewing can now be found in school libraries.
+Of course, his writing, which was ignored or even banned when first published, is thought of as more commonplace now.
+Books and films deemed once to be adult viewing can be now found in school libraries.

-Some readers will be surprised that I read or even like the horror genre, despite my saying constantly that I read anything and everything.
+It will surprise some readers that I read or even like the horror genre, despite my saying constantly that I read anything and everything.
 Truth is, I grew up on horror books.
 My teen years were romances (usually Mills & Boon because that was what my friends were reading), Herbert, King, and Steinbeck.
 I’m serious when I say my library is eclectic.

-I suppose in a sense I also admired Herbert because he was a success story — well known and British.
+I suppose I also admired Herbert because he was a success story — well known and British.
 The young writer in me couldn’t help being a little envious.
 So much happened to me throughout those years.
 My life went through so many changes.
-What I read during that time is blended with all the other memories.
+What I read during that time blends with all the other memories.
 Lately, I’ve felt the pull to return to those roots with my writing.
-Though to date, it’s been strictly short stories, I plan to try my first Dark Fiction novel soon and I’m sure I’ll be thinking of Herbert when I do.
+Though, to date, it’s been strictly short stories I plan to try my first Dark Fiction novel soon, and I’m sure I’ll be thinking of Herbert when I do.